How to Ferment Chicken Feed

 Step Six

-The fermented feed is ready to be fed to your chickens after 48 hours of soaking.
-I have tried a couple different ways of scooping it out–using a ladle, a deep fryer skimmer, a slotted spoon.
+After 48 hours of soaking, the fermented feed is ready to be fed to your chickens.
+I have tried a couple of different ways of scooping it out—using a ladle, a deep fryer skimmer, and a slotted spoon.
 I finally used my grain scoop and loved it!
-Be sure to get down to the bottom, as the feed settles after you stir it.
+Be sure to get down to the bottom as the feed settles after you stir it.

 Some of the water will rise to the top.
-Tilt whatever you choose to use to the side and try to drain off as much as you can.
+Tilt whatever you use to the side and try to drain off as much as possible.
 You can reuse the water for the next fermentation.

 Step Seven

 Your chickens are ready to eat!
-Decide whether you want to put it in another container to feed or if you just want to plop it on the ground.
+Decide whether to put the food in another container to feed or plop it on the ground.
 I tried using feed tubs, but the chickens were scared of them!

-The fence is wide enough to where they can stick their heads through.
-I push it back a little and make a line of feed on the fence line.
-I chose not to measure it out for each bird because, well, with 32 birds that’s a lot of measuring and I have zero way of keeping them all separate.
+The fence is wide enough for them to stick their heads through.
+I push it back and make a feed line on the fence line.
+I chose not to measure it out for each bird because, well, with 32 birds, that’s a lot of measuring, and I have no way of keeping them all separate.

 Tips & Tricks

-If you live in a warm climate, or if you have a freakishly hot & humid day, put the fermenting feed somewhere cooler!
-We had a week of 90+ and humid weather and I lost two batches of feed to mold.
-If it ever looks funny, or smells off, toss it!
-Better to be safe than sorry with animals.
+If you live in a warm climate or have a freakishly hot & humid day, put the fermenting feed somewhere cooler!
+We had a week of 90+ and humid weather, and I lost two batches of feed to mold.
+If it ever looks funny or smells off, toss it!
+It is better to be safe than sorry with animals.

 The remaining water in the container can be reused for the next fermenting.
-Just top off the mixture with new water to make sure it’s covered an inch.
+Just top off the mixture with new water to ensure it’s covered an inch.
 It will still contain some great nutrients that will be added to the new batch!

-**Update two weeks after I began fermenting chicken feed: I began mixing a regular scratch mix in with my feed (cut the feed in half and replace with scratch.)
-I found that the feed is easier to scoop with the addition of the corn and grains.
+Optional: Two weeks after fermenting chicken feed, I began mixing a regular scratch mix with my feed (cut the feed in half and replace it with scratch).
+I found the feed easier to scoop by adding the corn and grains.
 Again, this is a choice TOTALLY up to you!**

 Leave a Reply